nrstott/bogart/README.md

 * Listener: A function listening for the resolution or rejection of a Promise.
 * Resolve: A successful Promise is 'resolved' which invokes the success listeners that are waiting and remembers the value that was resolved for future success listeners that are attached.
 * Reject: When an error condition is encountered, a Promise is 'rejected' which invokes the error listeners that are waiting and remembers the value that was rejected for future error listeners that are attached.
+* Callback: A function executed upon successful resolution of a Promise.
+* Errback: A function executed when a Promise is rejected
+* Progressback: A function executed to provide intermediate results of a Promise.

 ### How Promises Work